jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-rods.md

         \vec{w}\_{i,\text{new},\pm} &= (1-q\_i)\vec{m} + q\_i(\vec{v}_{\pm\text{start}} - \vec{m})
     \end{align}$$

-{{< callout type="warning" >}}
-This is a rather rudimentary implementation of how to calculate the new positions of the cells.
-To enhance this approach, we could "go along" the existing polygonal line instead of simply interpolating between middle and either of the end points.
-{{< /callout >}}

 ### Domain
 In this simulation example, the domain plays an important role.
 The domain consists of an elongated box with reflective boundary conditions.